-- Ingredients of animal origin: Ingredients of animal origin are often sourced from large numbers of different animals which may include diseased individuals.
-Disease agents can be distributed throughout bulk ingredients that may infect animals that consume the contaminated stock feed.
+- Ingredients of animal origin: Ingredients of animal origin are often sourced from large numbers of different animals from within a population which may include diseased individuals.
+Disease agents can be distributed throughout bulk ingredients that will infect naïve animals that consume the contaminated stock feed.